jasonxu90/jasonxu90.github.io/index.md

 I grew up in Tucson, where I received a BS in Mathematics from the University of Arizona in 2012.
 There I was mentored by [Kevin Lin](http://math.arizona.edu/~klin/index.php) and [William Vélez](http://math.arizona.edu/~velez/), supported by the [Flinn Foundation Scholarship](https://www.flinn.org/flinn-scholars/).

+Upcoming:
+I am area chairing for ICML, ICLR, and AIStat.

+JSM 2021 is soon!
+Come to our Invited Session ["Advances in MCMC Theory and Practice"](https://ww2.amstat.org/meetings/jsm/2021/onlineprogram/ActivityDetails.cfm?SessionID=220183), and you can also catch my talk in the Invited Session ["Inference in Infectious Diseases"](https://ww2.amstat.org/meetings/jsm/2021/onlineprogram/ActivityDetails.cfm?SessionID=220270).

 &nbsp;